frederic-perez/AmE-dictionary/data/dictionary.md

 __stallion__
 __stalwart<sup>1</sup>__ _adj_ :nine::m: Loyal, reliable, and hard-working. _He remained a stalwart supporter of the cause._ _Syn_ staunch, loyal, faithful, committed, devoted, dedicated, dependable, reliable, steady
 __stalwart<sup>2</sup>__ _n_ :four::hammer:
-__stamina__ _n_ :seven::mega: /stā′mə-nə, stăm′ə-, ˈstæmɪnə/ Physical or moral strength to resist or withstand illness, fatigue, or hardship; endurance.
+__stamina__ _n_ :eight::mega: /stā′mə-nə, stăm′ə-, ˈstæmɪnə/ Physical or moral strength to resist or withstand illness, fatigue, or hardship; endurance.
 __stammer<sup>1</sup>__ _n_ :three::hammer: _The consensus was shrugs and stammers._
 __stammer<sup>2</sup>__ _v_ :five: To speak with involuntary pauses or repetitions. _Syn_ bumble, falter, stutter
 __stamp out__ _phr v_ :three: To extinguish a spark or fire by stamping on it with one’s feet.
 A noun or pronoun can be used between “stamp” and “out.” _An ember popped out of the fireplace and onto the rug, so I stamped it out before it set the place alight._ _He tossed his cigarette, not bothering to stamp it out._ __2__ To crush or suppress by force: _to stamp out a rebellion._ End or extinguish by forceful means. _Leading ophthalmologist vows to stamp out “unjustified” screening for cataract surgery._ _Policemen took their own steps to stamp out smoking on the railways._